 The Florida Roundabout Guide was developed by the Florida Department of Transportation to assist district offices and local agencies in identifying appropriate sites for roundabouts and determining their preferred configuration and operational features.
 Access to this guide and more information on roundabouts are on our Roadway page.

 View a PDF on Rural transportation options for seniors.

 On October 8, 2008 Governor Charlie Crist enacted Florida’s “Silver Alert” program.
 Silver Alerts will help local

 law enforcement find elders with dementia or other cognitive impairment and return them safely home.

 According to the Alzheimer’s Association, More than 4.3 million Florida residents are age 60 and older, and there are about 501,000 probable Alzheimer’s cases.
 While 95 percent of our seniors live independently, the Silver Alert program will help prevent tragedy among one of Florida’s largest potentially vulnerable groups.
 The Silver Alert is a standardized and coordinated effort between local law enforcement, Florida Department of Law Enforcement (FDLE), Florida Department of Transportation (FDOT), and the Florida Department of Highway Safety and Motor Vehicle’s Florida Highway Patrol (FHP) to share information with the public to help improve the chances of a safe recovery.
-Current alerts, frequently asked questions, and monthly reports can be accessed at the Silver Alert Website.

 In June 2009, a Silver Alert Support Committee was established consisting of members from FDLE, FDOT, FHP, DHSMV, DOEA, AARP, ADI Advisory Council, and representatives from local law enforcement.
 The Committee is working together to advance and support the Florida Silver Alert program through effective and efficient practices and eliminate tragic outcomes associated with cognitively impaired drivers.